What Is OSHA 10?

 Purpose and Requirements

 - Requirements: While OSHA considers OSHA 10 training voluntary, some states and employers require it for specific jobs, particularly in the construction industry.
+Employers may also cross-reference state-specific regulations, such as the OSHA violations list, and post compliant safety signs in the workplace to reduce liability and improve jobsite awareness.

 References